domdechiera/zerodaily/data/blog/2025-04-08-microsoft-zero-day.md

 - Windows Server 2019
 - Windows Server 2022

-Organizations and individuals using these operating systems should apply the update immediately to protect against potential exploitation.
+Organizations and individuals using these operating systems should apply the update immediately to protect against potential exploitation.[^1]

 ### How to Protect Your Systems from CVE-2025-29824